Marriage Licences

 If you have been divorced within Canada, you must provide the original or a court certified copy of the Certificate of Divorce or the Decree Absolute from the court where the divorce was granted.

-A Decree Nisi, Divorce Order or Divorce Judgement is not acceptable proof of Divorce.
+Please note: A Decree Nisi, Divorce Order or Divorce Judgement is not acceptable proof of Divorce.
+The Final Certificate of Divorce must be provided.

 Divorced outside of Canada